aisnote/android-dev-note/2.ui/README.md

 The basic component is called **Views**

-    // Elliot: it is a UI element, also can be group like Layout.
+    // It is a UI element, also can be group like Layout.

 - All UI elements in the app layout are subclasses of the View class and are called views.
 TextView and Button are examples of views.